Raw vector

 CVE-2024-37899 is a critical-severity Code Injection (CWE-94) vulnerability in Xwiki Xwiki.
 Its CVSS base score is 9.0 (Critical).

-Operationally, ranked in the top 5.5% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Command and Scripting Interpreter (T1059); ranked at the 50th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 XWiki Platform contains a code injection vulnerability (CWE-94) in its user account management logic.
 When an administrator disables a user account, the target user's profile page is rendered using the administrator's full rights rather than the user's own restricted rights, allowing any executable content placed in the profile to run with elevated privileges.